The Wet Tropics Management Authority manages the Yellow Crazy Ant Eradication Program (YCAEP).

 Survey data from field GPS units are mapped up to reveal YCA presence/absences, the infestation boundary, YCA hot-spots and potential movement pathways, such as creek lines and dirt tracks used by machinery.
 This boundary lies 100m from the nearest recorded positive record.

 Our dedicated monitoring team undertake regular quantitative luring surveys at over 60 survey sites across the Mount Peter, Bentley Park, Bayview Heights and Russett Park (Kuranda) infestation areas.
 Surveys allow the program to determine changes in ant activity in relation to food preferences, seasonal climatic changes and the effect of bait on yellow crazy ant populations.
 James Cook University conducts scientific research on behalf of the program to analyse the results of monitoring activities.
 James Cook University completes laboratory observations and experiments on live colonies of yellow crazy ants housed in a controlled facility of the Smithfield campus to gain a better understanding of their lifecycle.

-Through approval from the Australian Pesticides and Veterinary Medicines Authority (APVMA), the Wet Tropics Management Authority is permitted to use Fipronil and S-Methoprene as insecticides to bait colonies within the infestation area.
+Through approval from the Australian Pesticides and Veterinary Medicines Authority (APVMA), the Wet Tropics Management Authority is permitted to use Antoff to treat yellow crazy ant colonies within the infestation area.

 Forested and agricultural areas are treated aerially by helicopter, with residential and riparian areas treated by hand by field staff to reduce the risk of treatment entering waterways or environmentally sensitive areas.